openstack/ansible-hardening/doc/source/index.rst

 Refer to the `Liberty release notes
 <http://docs.openstack.org/releasenotes/openstack-ansible-security/liberty.html>`_
 for more details on the improvements and fixes.
-The Libery release will reach EOL on November 17th, 2016.
+The Liberty release will reach EOL on November 17th, 2016.

 Ubuntu 14.04 is supported in the Liberty release.